jenssss/datacamp-certification/README.md

 ```
 conda install numpy pandas matplotlib seaborn sklearn
 ```

+The project also depends on the local `multi_model.py` module.

 For making the diagrams (optional), the `draw_diagrams.py` file should be in the same directory as the notebook file, and graphviz is